brendanm12345/d3n/backend/orchestrate.devin.md

 Follow this Playbook: Closing out issues on github.

 ## Procedure
+0. Create a file log.txt, where you record everything that you do, including code execution, terminal commands, and reasoning.
 1. Open https://d3n.fly.dev/rank-issues/pop.
 This will return to you a json formatted as follows output_json = {
         "title": issue_title,